blind-contours/CVtreeMLE/README.md

-A gap exists in statistical estimation where the analyst wants to understand what exposure levels, as part of a mixture, have the greatest effect on some outcome while nonparametrically adjusting for baseline covariates and data-adaptively identifying the best fitting tree applied to the mixed exposure.
+A gap exists in statistical estimation where the analyst wants to understand what exposure levels, as part of a mixture, have the greatest effect on some outcome while non-parametrically adjusting for baseline covariates and data-adaptively identifying the best fitting tree applied to the mixed exposure.
 This is the goal of `CVtreeMLE`.